andy-hanson/noze/doc/language.md

 A safe function should never be able to:
 * Access memory that was not passed in as a parameter (or reachable from there)
 * Mutate immutable values
-* Perform I/O without `summon` or an interface reachable from a parameter.
+* Perform I/O without `summon` or calling a function passed in.
   (`summon` functions may still be safe, with the one exception of being able to perform I/O.)
 * Fail with a hard assertion failure (catchable exceptions are OK)
 * Other bad stuff I haven't thought of yet